cberthou/aes-gcm-rsa-oaep/README.md

-# AES-GCM + RSA OAEP
+# AES-GCM + RSA OAEP encryption

-POC of AES-GCM + RSA-OAEP encryption/decryption using window.crypto api.
+AES-GCM + RSA-OAEP encryption/decryption using WebCrypto API in NodeJS or in the browser

 Tests uses `@peculiar/webcrypto` for polyfilling browser crypto api.